 But if the bank wants to preserve its right to seek a deficiency judgment, most jurisdictions permit the bank to do so by clearly stating in the transaction documents that a balance remains after the deed in lieu.
 The bank generally needs to specify the amount of the deficiency and include this amount in the deed in lieu documents or in a separate agreement.

 Whether the bank can pursue a deficiency judgment following a deed in lieu also sometimes depends on state law.
-Washington, for example, has case law that states a loan holder may not obtain a deficiency judgment after a deed in lieu, even if the consideration is less than a full discharge of the debt.
+Washington, for example, has at least one case that states a loan holder may not obtain a deficiency judgment after a deed in lieu, even if the consideration is less than a full discharge of the debt.
 (See Thompson v.
 Smith, 58 Wash.
 App.
 361 (1990)).
-In the Thompson case, the court ruled that because the deed in lieu was effectively a nonjudicial foreclosure, the borrower was entitled to protection under Washington’s anti-deficiency laws.
+In the Thompson case, the court ruled that because the deed in lieu was effectively a nonjudicial foreclosure, the borrower was entitled to protection under Washington's anti-deficiency laws.

 If Fannie Mae owns your mortgage loan, you might be eligible for its Mortgage Release (deed in lieu) program.
 Under this program, a borrower who is eligible for a deed in lieu has three options after completing the transaction:

 For more information on requirements and how to partake in the program, go here.

 In some states, a bank can get a deficiency judgment against a homeowner as part of a foreclosure or after that by filing a separate lawsuit.
 In other states, state law prevents a bank from getting a deficiency judgment following a foreclosure.
 If the bank can't get a deficiency judgment against you after a foreclosure, you might be better off letting a foreclosure happen rather than doing a deed in lieu of foreclosure that leaves you liable for a deficiency.